 Our Executive Committee directs the organisation and its key objective is to ensure that the needs of our members are effectively met.
-The Committee conduct meetings on a monthly basis either in person (four times per year) or via teleconferencing.
+The Committee conduct regular meetings either in person or via teleconferencing.
 We welcome your feedback and ideas.

 Corporate / Medical Members

-John Peek, PhD, has been involved in providing fertility treatment from 1984, first as an embryologist and Scientific Director, and in the last 12 years as Group Operations Manager for Fertility Associates.
+John Peek, PhD, has been involved in providing fertility treatment from 1984, first as an embryologist and Scientific Director, and most recently as General Manager - Quality, Information and Science at Fertility Associates.

 He has been involved in fertilityNZ on and off (more often on than off) since its inception.
 He has particular interests in quality, and the long and difficult road to improving public funding and access to treatment.

 Jo Barnett (Dip Med Herb, BPharm, NZAMH) is a registered medical herbalist.
 She has specialised in fertility, preconception health care and women's health for the past 20 years.
 She completed her Bachelor of Pharmacy in 1992 and went on to train as a medical herbalist.
 She now runs her own private clinic, Natural Fertility & Womens Health, in Christchurch and has a passion for supporting couples or individuals through their fertility journey, whatever path that may take, as well as emphasising the importance of preconception healthcare.
 She is currently completing a smart DNA training, which will offer another useful clinical tool in assessing and addressing a lot of hormonal and fertility issues.

 Jo is a former consumer of fertility services and came to FNZ at the end of her four year journey.
 After five full rounds of IVF, Jo was lucky enough to fall pregnant while waiting to begin her sixth round and welcomed her little boy into the world in late 2017.

 She has a 16 year background in IT and is keen to assist and support those going through their own journeys however she can.